MusicWeb International One of the most grown-up review sites around 2023

 Stanbury, Dennis is or was a composer who wrote a cello concerto which was copyrighted in 1994.

 Standford, Patric (1939-2014) was an English composer who wrote a cello concerto in 1974.
 This has been recorded by Raphael Wallfisch for the British Music Society (now on Naxos).
-Standford also "ghost" or co-wrote a cello concerto with Rod McKuen in 1976 and this was recorded by Keith Harvey and issued on LP by Stanyan records.
+Standford also "ghost" or co-wrote a cello concerto with Rod McKuen in 1976.
+This was recorded by Keith Harvey, issued on LP by Stanyan records and may be heard on YouTube.

 Stanford, Charles Villiers (1852-1924) was an Irish composer who wrote a cello concerto in 1880 that has been recorded by Alexander Baillie for Lyrita and Gemma Rosefield for Hyperion.
-The latter disc also includes two other works for cello and orchestra: Ballata and Ballabile and the Irish Rhapsody No.3.
-The latter has also been recorded by Raphael Wallfisch for Chandos.
+The latter disc also includes three other works for cello and orchestra: Rondo in F major (1869), Irish Rhapsody No.3 (1913) and Ballata and Ballabile (1918).
+The Irish Rhapsody has also been recorded by Raphael Wallfisch for Chandos.

-Stanhope, Paul (b.1969) is an Australian composer who wrote a cello concerto called Dawn and Darkness in 2016.
+Stanhope, Paul (b.1969) is an Australian composer who wrote a cello concerto called Dawn and Darkness in 2016, the premiere of which played by Narek Hakhnazaryan was recorded on a non-commercial CD held by the Australian Music Centre.
 Brief excerpts can be heard on SoundCloud.

 Stankovych, Yevhen (b.1942) is a Ukrainian composer who has written two cello concertos, in 1970 and 2016.
 The second can be heard on YouTube played by Oleksandr Piriyev.